janmml/janmBot/readme.md

 - \>move - Move users from one voice channel to another.
 - \>delete - Bulk-delete text messages.
 - \>roll - Roll dice using [dice notation](https://en.wikipedia.org/wiki/Dice_notation).
+- \>poll - Create a poll, for which the bot will collect votes using message reactions.

 ## Other features